 R v J (London): D was found not guilty of sexual touching in various ways over many years.
 At the first trial, the jury couldn’t reach a decision on any of eight Counts.
 At the retrial, D was found not guilty of the first four Counts at the end of the prosecution evidence, following an application of no case to answer on the evidence.
 The jury couldn’t reach a verdict on the remaining four Counts.
 The Crown did not want to proceed to a third trial and offered no evidence.
 The Judge formally entered not guilty verdicts.

 Contact Our Sexual Offences Defence Lawyers (London, Birmingham, Manchester)

-Our Special Case Work Team is known for their diligent preparation and robust and professional representation.
+We are known for our diligent preparation and robust and professional representation.
 These key traits are essential to safeguarding the rights of our clients from allegations of criminal activity.
 We discuss all the available options in order to find and implement the best course of action.

 Sexual Offences Criminal Defence – Frequently Asked Questions

 Need more information?
 Facing allegations can be stressful and finding information relating to your case can be complex and frustrating.
 This section can assist you in answering some of the most common questions relating to criminal allegations and also direct you to more information on other specific areas of law.

 Can I protect my identity if accused of a sexual offence?

 Police practice is to not release the name or any identifying details of individuals who are suspected of carrying out a sexual offence, or have been arrested in connection with a sexual offence, other than in exceptional circumstances.